waqarecp/polio_drive/README.md

-# Laravel Admin Dashboard with Bootstrap 5.3
+# Polio Drive Admin Dashboard with Bootstrap 5.3

 ## Features

-The Laravel Admin Dashboard is a web-based application that serves as a starting point for an Admin Dashboard panel, complete with User Management and Roles Permissions.
+This Admin Dashboard is a web-based application that serves as a starting point for an Admin Dashboard panel, complete with User Management and Roles Permissions, Provinces, Polio Workers and other usefull modules.

 - Constructed using Laravel 10
 - Incorporates Bootstrap 5.3